xmlet/HtmlFlow/pages/htmlflow/features.md

 ## If/else

-Regarding the previous template of `tracksDoc` or `tracksView`, consider, for example, that you would like to display the **year of the artist's death** for cases where the artist has already passed away.
+Regarding the previous template of `trackDoc` or `trackView`, consider, for example, that you would like to display the **year of the artist's death** for cases where the artist has already passed away.
 Considering that `Track` has a property `diedDate` of type `LocalDate`, we can interleave